balzac-lang/balzac/docs/source/nutshell.rst

 .. code-block:: btm

     transaction T1 {
         input = T: 42
         output = 50 BTC: fun(x). x != 0  // any constraint choosen by the user
     }

 Transaction ``T1`` redeems  ``T`` by indicating it  in the  ``input`` field, and by providing the number 42 as *witness*.
 The value 42 is the actual parameter which  replaces the formal parameter ``x`` in the  output script :code:`fun(x) . x == 42`,  and makes the script evaluate to true.
 Any other witness would make the script evaluate to false, and would prevent the transaction ``T1`` to  be added to the blockchain.
-In Bitcoin, a transaction cannot be spent twice: hence, once ``T1`` is on the blockchain, no other transaction having ``T`` as input can be appended.
+A transaction cannot be spent twice: hence, once ``T1`` is on the blockchain, no other transaction having ``T`` as input can be appended.